 This course will explore practical teaching strategies to integrate positive classroom management into the classroom.
 Various areas of classroom management will be explored, including classroom set-up and arrangement, teaching social skills, teaching cooperative learning strategies, power dynamics and struggles, rewards and punishments, rules and expectations, student buy-in, consistency, and other topics.
 Participants will learn about the “public praise/private conversations” philosophy and how it can change the dynamic of the classroom.

-This course has been divided into the following modules:
+This course is divided into the following modules:

 - Introduction to Classroom Management

-- Teaching Behavioral Expectations, Rules and Holding Students Accountable
+- Teaching Behavioral Expectations, Rules, and Holding Students Accountable

 - Maintaining a Positive Perspective when Times Get Challenging